oregami/dropwizard-guice-jpa-seed/README.md

 **Feel free to suggest corrections, optimizations or extensions via pull requests!**

+# road map / things to do

+* versioning/auditing of entities with [hibernate envers](http://envers.jboss.org/)
+* hypermedia / HATEOAS

 # Usage

 * Start the application with the class "ToDoApplication" with the parameters "server todo.yml".